 |Used by Office 365 to verify only that you own your domain.
 It doesn't affect anything else.||Host: @ (or, for some DNS hosting providers, your domain name)

 TXT Value: A text string provided by Office 365

 The Office 365 domain setup wizard provides the values that you use to create this record.

 |Used by Office 365 to direct authentication to the correct identity platform.
 More information

 Note that this CNAME only applies to Office 365 operated by 21Vianet.
-If present and your Office 365 is not operated by 21Vianet, users on your custom domain will get a "custom domain isn't in our system" error and won't be able to activate their Office 365 license.
+If present and your Office 365 isn't operated by 21Vianet, users on your custom domain get a "custom domain isn't in our system" error and aren't able to activate their Office 365 license.
 More information

 |21Vianet customers only|